History of Eswatini in Timeline

 1923: Establishment of Swazi Commercial Amadoda

-November 1963: Constitution Promulgated
+November 1963: Promulgation of Constitution

-In November 1963, Britain promulgated a constitution for independent Swaziland establishing a Legislative Council and an Executive Council.
+In November 1963, Britain promulgated a constitution for independent Swaziland, establishing a Legislative Council and an Executive Council.

 In 1963, Waterford School, later named Waterford Kamhlaba United World College of Southern Africa, was founded as southern Africa's first multiracial school.

-September 1964: First Legislative Council
+September 1964: First Legislative Council Constituted

 1967: Elections Under New Constitution

-September 1968: Swaziland Regains Independence
+September 1968: Full Independence

-1968: Regained Independence
+1968: Regaining Independence

-1972: Constitution Suspended
+1972: Suspension of the Constitution

-1972: Mananga Management Centre established
+1972: Establishment of Mananga Agricultural Management Centre

 Since 1972, Eswatini has sent athletes to the Summer Olympics.

-April 1973: King Sobhuza II annuls constitution
+April 1973: King Sobhuza II Annuls Constitution

 1982: Death of King Sobhuza II

-1982: Attempted Land Transfer from South Africa
+1982: Attempted Land Transfer

-In 1982, an attempt to transfer neighboring parts of South Africa to Swaziland was never realized due to popular opposition.
+In 1982, an attempt to transfer parts of South Africa to Swaziland was never realized due to popular opposition.

-1984: Removal of Queen Regent Dzeliwe Shongwe
+1984: Removal of Queen Regent Dzeliwe

 In 1984, Queen Regent Dzeliwe Shongwe was removed by the Liqoqo and replaced by Queen Mother Ntfombi Tfwala.

-1986: King Mswati III Ascended
+1986: Ascension of King Mswati III

-July 1996: Constitutional review commission appointed
+July 1996: Constitutional Review Commission Appointed

 In July 1996, King Mswati III appointed a constitutional review commission to draft proposals for a new constitution.